Today I'm sharing a few tips with my artist friends,

 Yellow Ochre

-Naples Yellow - love this color, use it often, has white in it
+*Naples Yellow - love this color, use it often

 Titanium White - just started using this with my Yupos